timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 ---
-title: Introducing hashbrown
+title: Introducing Hashbrown
-slug: 2025-06-25-hashbrown-launch
+slug: 2025-06-25-Hashbrown-launch
-description: hashbrown is a framework for building generative user interfaces in Angular and React.
+description: Hashbrown is a framework for building generative user interfaces in Angular and React.
 It is open source and MIT licensed.
 tags:
   - stories
 team: